TPaton82/footballdraftwebsite/README.md

 ### To Do

-- Show standings page nicely
-- Show events page nicely
-- Keep track of what teams everyone has for each gameweek and be able to view each gameweek team separately
-- Setup transfer page with correct handling of which gameweek to set
+- Update Standings to show total, not just gameweeks
 - Set up job to get all events for live football games and update points table as required
+- Add page to show past and future fixtures, split into game weeks, update with score and scorers etc when available using widgets
+- Telegram bot to send messages when it records points for a user
 - Add rules page
-- Tidy up icons used
-- Add page to show past and future fixtures, split into game weeks, update with score and scorers etc when available using widghets
-- Telegram bot to send messages when it records points for a user
-- gameweeks: see if round information is available via API
+- Show events page nicely